mounishvatti/mounishvatti/README.md

 ## Hey there! 👋

-### I’m Mounish, a Computer Science student and Software Intern at Bosch.
+### I’m Mounish, a Computer Science student and Software Intern at @bosch.

 ### More about me @ [mounishvatti.me](https://mounishvatti.me)